Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from www.ovito.org.

 In this case OVITO cannot find the required

-libxcb-*.soset of system libraries, which might not be preinstalled on fresh Linux systems.
+libxcb-*.soset of system libraries, which might not be preinstalled on new Linux systems.

-Install the required libraries using the system’s package manager:
+Install the required system libraries using your Linux package manager:

-# On Ubuntu/Debian systems: sudo apt-get install libxcb1 libx11-xcb1 libxcb-glx0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 \ libxcb-randr0 libxcb-render-util0 libxcb-render0 libxcb-shape0 libxcb-shm0 \ libxcb-sync1 libxcb-xfixes0 libxcb-xinerama0 libxcb-xinput0 libxcb-xkb1 # On CentOS/RHEL systems: sudo yum install libxcb xcb-util-image xcb-util-keysyms xcb-util-renderutil xcb-util-wm
+# On Ubuntu/Debian systems: sudo apt install libxcb1 libx11-xcb1 libxcb-glx0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 \ libxcb-randr0 libxcb-render-util0 libxcb-render0 libxcb-shape0 libxcb-shm0 \ libxcb-sync1 libxcb-xfixes0 libxcb-xinerama0 libxcb-xinput0 libxcb-xkb1 libxcb-cursor0 \ libfontconfig1 libfreetype6 libopengl0 libglx0 libx11-6 # On CentOS/RHEL systems: sudo yum install libxcb xcb-util-cursor xcb-util-image xcb-util-keysyms xcb-util-renderutil xcb-util-wm

 Debian users should also pay attention to this thread in the OVITO support forum.